This 11 day tour, starts from Trogir, Croatia, and ends at Athens, Greece, and also visits Bosnia and Herzegovina and Serbia.

 Optional tour available to Novi Sad or Sremski Karlovci.

 Early departure from Belgrade towards the capital of Macedonia, Skopje.
 In the afternoon will have a gentle walking tour of the city center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.

 This morning, we drive to Ohrid, this UNESCO world heritage site is known as the 'Macedonian Jerusalem' due to its large number of churches.
 Nestled on the shores of a large lake which is renowned for the clarity of its water.
-Discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.
+Our local tour guide will help us discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.

 Today we set off towards Thessaloniki, famous for its UNESCO listed Paleochristian and Byzantine Monuments and the foreshore lined with cafes, cocktail lounges, bars and restaurants.

 We will stop off for a break in Bitola, maybe grab a bite to eat at one of the cafes Sirok Sokak Street or Magnolia Square.
 An optional tour of Bitola is also available.

 Today we head for Athens.
 Along the way we'll stop for a break at Volos, a hidden gem in Eastern Greece on the Pagasetic Gulf, overlooked by Mt.
 Pelion, home to the Centaurs of Greek mythology.
 Hire a bike or stroll along the foreshore where there are numerous cafes and restaraunts to be found.